AnOliva/BRT-LakePulse/README.md

 Correspondence: anais.oliva@usherbrooke.ca

 ## Overview - Usage
-This repository contains all the scripts used in Oliva et al. (2022, submitted and under review).
+This repository contains scripts used in Oliva et al. (submitted and under review) to: (1) explore the diversity of potentially pathogenic bacteria (PPB); (2) build a multi-indicator model of anthropogenic fecal contamination from a cluster of PPB; and (3) predict the bacterial multi-indicator over thousands of lakes.

+This study is based on the abundance of 16S rRNA amplicon sequences of PPB sampled in 413 lakes within 8 southern Canadian ecozones and representing a wide diversity of lakes and watershed land use

 The folders are devided as follow: